 Autonomy - freedom to determine one's own actions, behavior (See also: Agency)

 Axis of privilege/oppression - (plural: axes) there are many different lines of privilege and oppression.
-Different advantages and disadvantages intersect.
 An axis of privilege is one line or one area in which a person holds an advantage.
+Different advantages and disadvantages intersect, and oppression along these intersections often takes a different from from either individual axis alone.
 (Slideshow on the basic idea of Intersectionality , My Feminism will be Intersectional or it will be Bullshit!)
 (See also: Intersectionality , Privilege)

-Benevolent sexism - the idea that women need protecting or cherishing.
-Claiming that women are "pure" and must be defended.
+Benevolent -ism - the idea that oppressed groups need protecting or cherishing by the privileged group, such as by claiming that women are "pure" and must be defended, in the case of benevolent sexism.
 However, being put onto a pedestal is, in fact, restricting (like being locked in a cage in order to be looked at).
-(Benevolent Sexism Has Insidious Consequences for Women , ...Is it really a compliment?)
+(Wikipedia link, Benevolent Sexism Has Insidious Consequences for Women , ...Is it really a compliment?, Benevolent Racism or the ‘Miss Millie’ in Paula Deen)

 Chilly climate - an environment that dampens marginalized people's self-esteem, confidence, aspirations and their participation in a particular activity.
 (Is it cold in here?)